An iceberg in East Greenland breaks from the end of this tidewater glacier.

 A lake forms at the terminus of this Icelandic valley glacier.

 Piedmont glaciers flow from steep mountain areas onto flat areas.
-The ice then stretches out into huge crescent shapes.
+When the ice moves into the flat area, it stretches out into huge crescent shapes.
 There are tiny glaciers called glacierets.
-There are mysterious glaciers called rock glaciers.
-They are made from rock and ice fused together.
+There are mysterious glaciers called rock glaciers that are made out of rock and ice fused together.
 There are so many other types of glaciers, and no two are alike.

 This winter ice cave formed within an Icelandic glacier.

-Every time I explore a glacier, I keep one thing in mind.
-Ice influences people just as much as we influence ice.
-And that means, what happens to glaciers, happens to us.
+Every time I explore a glacier, I am reminded that ice influences people just as much as we influence ice.
+And that means what happens to glaciers, happens to us.